-Sea Holly plants (Eryngium) look like small thistles.
-They are very similar to globe thistle (Echinops), but sea holly flowers have a distinctive collar and make a striking addition to your garden.
+Looking for a striking purple-blue flower that's as low-maintenance as it is attractive?
+Take a look at sea holly.
+Sea Holly plants (Eryngium) look like glowing small thistles.
+They are very similar to globe thistle (Echinops), but sea holly flowers have a distinctive collar and make a compelling addition to your garden.
 They are very tolerant of dry conditions and also handle salt spray with ease.
-They can be more difficult to grow in areas with cold, wet winters, but if you can get them established, you should have good luck with them.
+Although they can be more difficult to grow in areas with cold, wet winters, if you can get them established, you should have good luck with them.

-Sea Holly plants have G=green or silvery-blue stems.
+Sea Holly plants can have green or silvery-blue stems.
 The leaves can be long and thin and not much to look at, deeply lobed, or even round.
 It all depends on the variety.
-The flowers are unique and arresting - green or blue cones with bract “collars” in silver, white, green or bluish-purple..
-The colors often look almost metallic and painted on and change in the sunlight.
-As you would expect from looking at them, some can be coarse to the touch and will scratch you, but not so much that handling them is onerous.
+The flowers are unique and arresting - green or blue cones with bract "collars” in silver, white, green or bluish-purple.
+The colors often look almost metallic and painted on and can change in the sunlight.
+As you would expect from looking at them, some sea holly flowers can be coarse to the touch and will scratch you, but not so much that handling them is onerous.
 Others are actually quite surprisingly soft.

 Flowering starts in mid-summer and will continue into the fall.
 Frequent deadheading of the flowers will prolong their bloom time.